Learning Fair Models without Sensitive Attributes: A Generative Approach: Proposed Framework

 \subsection{Sensitive Attributes Estimation}

-Though the relevant features $x_i^r$ are relevant to $i$-th data sample's sensitive attributes $s_i$, they cannot be simply treated as pseudo sensitive attribute as $x_i^r$ could be in various formats, might be noisy and weakly relevant to $s_i$.
-Meanwhile, the sensitive attributes have a dependency on both relevant features.
-To solve these issues, we will estimate the latent sensitive attribute using the probabilistic graphical model.
-The advantages are: (i) probabilistic graphical model can capture the relationships among sensitive attribute $s_i$, label $y_i$, relevant feature $x_i^r$ and irrelevant feature $x_i^z$, which can help better estimate the sensitive attribute information; (ii) the estimated sensitive attribute information will be more accurate and easily be used to learn fair classifiers.
+Though the relevant features $\mathbf{x}_i^r$ are related to the sensitive attribute $\mathbf{s}_i$ of the $i$-th data sample, they cannot be simply treated as pseudo-sensitive attributes as $\mathbf{x}_i^r$ could be in various formats and might be noisy.
+Meanwhile, both relevant features and labels have a dependency on sensitive attributes, which can be used to estimate the latent sensitive attributes for fair classifiers.
+To handle this, we use a probabilistic graphical model that models the dependency relations to obtain latent sensitive attributes.
+The advantages are: (i) probabilistic graphical model can capture the complex relationships among sensitive attribute $\mathbf{s}_i$, label $\mathbf{y}_i$, relevant feature $\mathbf{x}_i^r$ and irrelevant feature $\mathbf{x}_i^z$, which can help better estimate the sensitive attribute information; and (ii) estimated sensitive attribute information can be easily adopted to learn fair classifiers.